Economics

 Summer School, Undergraduate

+Based in Birmingham Business School, this programme will give students an introductory overview of behavioural and experimental economics, environmental economics, and globalisation and trade.
 Students will be taught by academics from the Department of Economics (part of the Birmingham Business School) who are research and teaching specialists in these areas.

-This program will give students an introductory overview of each topic.
+This programme will give students an introductory overview of each topic.
 While the course will provide students with a balance of theoretical knowledge and practical skills in these fields, a major focus will be on real-world applications to current and future global challenges and associated policy responses.
-By the end of the program, participants will have a well-rounded understanding of each field and its applications in various domains.
+By the end of the programme, participants will have a well-rounded understanding of each field and its applications in various domains.

 The Behavioural and Experimental Economics week